Next Start

 While he is credited as the “diesel engine inventor,” a look into history shows that Diesel received criticism from multiple sources as to whether he had created something new.
 German entrepreneur Emil Capitaine was one such critic who claimed to have built an engine in the same manner as Diesel.
 He ended up losing a patent lawsuit against Diesel.

 Richard Hornsby & Sons of England had patented a “heavy-oil” engine in the 1890s before Diesel received a patent for his engine.
 It was shown that Diesel’s designs were different when it came to the compression ratio of the engine.
-His used high compression, while Hornsby & Sons' sprayed fuel into a pre-chamber.
+He used high compression, while Hornsby & Sons' version sprayed fuel into a pre-chamber.
 The Diesel design ended up being more favorable as it was more adaptable and didn’t need external heat to start.

 The high efficiency and simplicity of Diesel’s engine was something that made it an immediate success.
 By 1898, Diesel had become a millionaire.
 Unfortunately, he was unable to revel in his accomplishments or riches for too long.